It all started with a broker and a spreadsheet.

 To put the broker workflow at the center of what we build, the product team needs to talk to brokers.
 In person, on the phone, on the street, via email—the communication is constant and the channels varied.
 And it seems only fitting that we approach a relationship-driven industry by trying to build our own relationships with customers and non-customers alike.

 When we say we were created by and for brokers, we’re not just referring to our founder’s origin story.
-Here’s how we make sure our tools are built for you.
+Here’s how we make sure our CRM and sales tools are built for you.

 What an onsite visit looks like